 Caffeine may also influence several other neurotransmitters’ release, including dopamine, norepinephrine, and glutamate.

-Supplements with Ginseng & Caffeine Content: Safety and Side Effects
+Supplements with Ginseng & Caffeine: Safety and Side Effects

 Since caffeine and ginseng have complementary effects, many performance-enhancing supplements contain both.
 While these supplements are generally considered safe, there are some potential side effects to be aware of.